 The CSDR was published in the Official Journal (OJ) of the EU on 28 September 2014, and its provisions generally came into effect on 17 September 2014.
 The regulatory technical standards for settlement discipline were adopted by the European Commission (EC) in May 2018, and after a period of scrutiny, the RTS was passed into law in September 2018.
-Therefore the settlement disciplines will apply 24 months later, with the projected golive date of Monday 14 September 2020.
-The CSDR settlement disciplines will apply to all market operators in the context of European securities settlement, and all European central securities depositories (CSDs).
-They will apply to all trading entities regardless of their domicile if they settle transactions on an EU CSD, either directly or via a settlement or clearing agent.
+After a large number of industry bodies and associations advocated for a review of the settlement discipline element of the regulation, the European Commission recommended that the RTS for this element be delayed until April 2021.
+As a result of the pandemic in 2020, further delays to the RTS have been endorsed by the Parliament and of the Council.